Jim Gianopulos: Paramount Pictures

 In March 2017, he was named chairman and CEO of Paramount Pictures, after the dismissal of the late Brad Grey.
 Gianopulos began his duties on April 3, 2017.
-He oversaw all feature film and television production, marketing and global distribution.
+He oversaw all feature film and television production, marketing, and global distribution.
 Under his leadership, Paramount experienced a revitalization, with Gianopulos focusing on returning the studio to profitability.
 After Paramount had suffered years of losses, including an operating loss of $445 million the year before Gianopulos was hired in 2017, by 2019 he had returned the studio to its first full-year profit.

-During his tenure, Paramount released a succession of successful films, including A Quiet Place (2018), Mission: Impossible – Fallout (2018), Rocketman (2019) and Sonic the Hedgehog (2020).
-He put into production the box office blockbuster Top Gun: Maverick (2022), as well as Sonic the Hedgehog 2 (2022), A Quiet Place Part II (2021), IF (2024), The Lost City (2022) and Mission: Impossible – Dead Reckoning Part One (2023) and Mission: Impossible – The Final Reckoning (2025).
-Gianopulos also was responsible for the expansion of Paramount Television Studios, including the release of The Offer, a drama series about the making of The Godfather, as well as Shantaram, Fatal Attraction, and many other series.
+During his tenure, Paramount released a succession of successful films, including A Quiet Place (2018), Mission: Impossible – Fallout (2018), Rocketman (2019), and Sonic the Hedgehog (2020).
+He put into production the box office blockbuster Top Gun: Maverick (2022), as well as Sonic the Hedgehog 2 (2022), A Quiet Place Part II (2021), IF (2024), The Lost City (2022), Mission: Impossible – Dead Reckoning Part One (2023), and Mission: Impossible – The Final Reckoning (2025).
+Gianopulos was also responsible for the expansion of Paramount Television Studios, including the release of The Offer, a drama series about the making of The Godfather, as well as Shantaram, Fatal Attraction, and many other series.

 It was announced that CBS and Viacom (parent company of Paramount Pictures) would recombine as ViacomCBS in December 2019.
 Jim Gianopulos was confirmed to continue on as chairman and CEO of Paramount Pictures under the merged ViacomCBS.
 Gianopulos left Paramount in September 2021 and was replaced by Nickelodeon president Brian Robbins.